guardian/grid/docs/06-objects-of-interest/02-config.md

 > Currently this is the only file that is loaded at Play's first initialisation.
 Some play settings will only take effect if set in this file.

 #### `common.conf` in S3
-Anything that's specific to the Guardian and to a stage, but is common across all the services.
+Anything that's specific to an organisation and to a stage, but is common across all the services.
+Keys set here will override those set in `application.conf` but be overridden by the service-specific configs.

 #### `<configRoot>/<stage>/<service>.conf`
 Service-specific configs.
 These will override all other config files.